MadhavaSai2907/Innomatics_Internship/Task_1/README.md

 # Task-1 Web Application

-1-Using HTML,CSS and Bootstrap
+1-Using HTML,CSS and Bootstrap for front-end

-2-Using Flask
+2-Using Flask for backend